mpt-bootcamp/monitor/docs/LAB1.md

 | LAMP | http://runner\<n\>.missionpeaktechnologies.com |   |
 | Assets Manager | http://runner\<n\>.missionpeaktechnologies.com:9000 |   |

-Next, let's create a user and a user group used for alert notification.
+Next, let's create a user and a user group used for alert notification on those servers.

 ### Exercise 5 - Creating user and group in the monitor servers.